MalwinaKapala/git-exercises/README.md

 This is my only line.
 This is my second line.
 This is my third line.
-This is ma last line.
+This is my last line.